arvidn/libtorrent/trunk/docs/manual.rst

 connections to any ip address.
 To build a set of rules for which addresses are accepted and not, see ip_filter_.

+Each time a peer is blocked because of the IP filter, a peer_blocked_alert_ is generated.

 status()
 --------